Trojan0523/Trojan0523/README.md

 Here are some ideas to get you started:

+- 👯 looking to collaborate on where? i don`t know
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...